xrrhythmsuk/xruk-player/assets/tunes/core-breaks.md

 These are our core general breaks, which have their own signs so you can use them in any song.

-Once your band has the core tunes and breaks down, learning more general breaks is a great next step.

 You can give breaks and directions to different instruments, so you can do a lot with just a few of them.

 Have a look at the **Tune Sheet linked above** for **instrument signs**, **general directions** and **some chants**.